Givens Hot Springs, Idaho: History

+embedded in the floors of the pit houses, as well as other artifacts such as projectile points.
+Large quantities of deer and rabbit bones and river mussel shells were found among the midden.

 Givens Springs was a town on the south bank of the Snake River, developed and settled by Milford R. and Martha S. Givens beginning in 1879.
 The Givens farm helped to supply the mining town of Silver City, and Givens later sold produce in Nampa.

 William H. Dewey proposed building a hotel and resort at Givens Hot Springs in 1900, and a hotel eventually was constructed in 1903 by Gustavus F. Yanke, second husband of Martha (Mattie) Givens.
 Yanke also built a natatorium at the site.
 A school was built in 1907.

 Bramlett & Suell opened a saloon at the resort in 1906, and in 1911 Charles Simmons leased the hotel, baths, and livery barn.

 The hotel at Givens Hot Springs was destroyed by fire in 1939 and was not rebuilt.

 In 1904 The Caldwell Tribune said of the site, "The Givens hot springs was established as a resort for invalids in 1882 by M.R.
 Givens, now deceased, but only in recent years it has become a wide known fact that the waters of these springs contains the properties which is almost an absolute cure for rheumatism and such diseases.
 The temperature of the water at the springs is 175 degrees and contains a large amount of ammonia, potash and borax besides other properties."